Polymer/old-docs-site/0.5/articles/webview.md

 ### Writing one app across Web, Android 4.0+, and iOS. {#oneapp}

 If you want to target both Android _and_ iOS, your best option is [Cordova](http://cordova.apache.org/).
-However, out of the box, Cordova won't get you the Chromium 36 WebView on older Android devices.
+Note: out of the box Cordova won't get you the Chromium 36 WebView on older Android devices.

 For maximum platform reach, try the [Chrome Apps for mobile](https://github.com/MobileChromeApps/mobile-chrome-apps) project.
-It uses Cordova and [Crosswalk](https://crosswalk-project.org) to bring your mobile web app to Web, Android 4.0+, and iOS.
+It uses Cordova + [Crosswalk](https://crosswalk-project.org) to deliver your mobile app to Web, Android 4.0+, and iOS.
 [Matt Gaunt](https://twitter.com/gauntface) also has a [nice Gulp worfklow](https://gauntface.com/blog/2014/07/16/building-mobile-cordova-apps-with-web-starter-kit) that you can integrate without much hassle.

 ## Additional resources